wuttipat6509650716/cs360_group/README.md

      - Installs Yarn globally using `npm install -g yarn`.

    - **Install Dependencies**:
-     - Navigates to the `./api` directory and installs the required dependencies by running `yarn ci`.
+     - Navigates to the `./api` directory and installs the required dependencies by running `yarn`.

    - **Set up Environment Variables and Run Tests**:
      - Defines necessary environment variables, `JWT_SECRET` and `ADMIN_JWT_SECRET`, using GitHub secrets to secure sensitive information.